 Thankfully, we were able to negotiate with the existing bank and allow the line of credit to remain.
 This was very important for our client.
 The bank granted us a subordinated lien on specific accounts to give the client additional cash flow.
 We were able to place an invoice factoring service that gave the client access to an additional $1.5 Million to use.

-1st Commercial Credit is an accounts receivable financing company that offers cash flow solutions and supply chain finance for any business selling on credit terms.
+Our accounts receivable financing company offers cash flow solutions and supply chain finance for any business selling on credit terms.
 We are very experienced in getting bank subordinations and have a mutual among all parties involved.